CHIP Linux Camera Example App#

 1. Prerequisites#

-Before building, you must install the necessary GStreamer libraries and development packages, which are used for video processing and streaming.
+Before building, you must install the necessary GStreamer, FFmpeg, curl libraries and development packages, which are used for video processing, streaming, recording and uploading.

 sudo apt update